rcsb/mmtf/spec.md

 *Example*:

-Starting with the list of integer values:
+Starting with the array of integer values:

 ```JSON
 [ 100, 100, 100, 100, 50, 50 ]